DanielVanDommele/WHI/readme.md

 # Readme

+This readme desribes:

+* development of issues
+** currently in development
+** next in development
+** Backlog
+** finished tasks
+* How to deploy the projects

+For comparison of the different popular frameworks, the choice is made to implement the interface four times in the following frameworks:
+* Angular
+* React
+* Svelte
+* Vue

 ## Development

 ### Currently in development:

 * Map display (React, Svelte)
 * Signup button - dud (React, Svelte)

+### Next in development:

 * Text in DetailPanel when not logged in (Angular, React, Svelte, Vue)

-### Next in development:
+### Backlog:

 * Signup step 1: Dialog for person data - Name, Gender, Birthdate, Birth place, Description, Avatar (Angular, React, Svelte, Vue)

-### Backlog:

 * Signup step 2: Dialog for user data - Email, password etc
-* Security for logging in
+* Security for communication between frontend and backend
 * Login and Logout user
 * Display user/person data after logging in, in detailPanel
 * Add a person relation